 Rule of TORF TORF Calculation Guidelines Conflict of Interest Management Policy for TORF Contingency Plan for TORF Calculation and Publication established.
-2. Oversight of Third Parties Where activities relating to the Benchmark determination process are undertaken by third parties - for example collection of inputs, publication or where a third party acts as Calculation Agent - the Administrator should maintain appropriate oversight of such third parties.
-The Administrator (and its oversight function) should consider adopting policies and procedures that: QBS calculates TORF and oversees third parties responsible for data collection and publication.
-The three Reporting Brokers are responsible for collecting data on derivatives transactions using "uncollateralized overnight call rates" as the underlying asset.
-Information vendors are responsible for the publication of TORF calculated by QBS and provided to Subscribers.
-DTTL reviewed the "TORF Code of Conduct" and confirmed that it defines the role and duties of the Reporting Broker and sets out the Reporting Broker's compliance requirements.
-DTTL also reviewed the "TORF Operational Rules" and confirmed that the role of the information vendor was defined. a) Clearly define and substantiate through appropriate written arrangements the roles and obligations of third parties who participate in the Benchmark determination process, as well as the standards the Administrator expects these third parties to comply with; [About a)] QBS has established the "TORF Code of Conduct," which sets out the requirements to be observed by Reporting Brokers with respect to rate reporting.
-In the "TORF Code of Conduct," QBS has clarified the roles and obligations of Reporting Brokers and has entered into an information provision agreement with Reporting [About a)] DTTL reviewed the information provision agreement and other documents and confirmed that QBS had entered into an information provision agreement with Reporting Brokers, that the agreement defines roles and obligations of Reporting Brokers, and that the agreement states that Reporting Brokers complies with the b) Monitor third parties' compliance with the standards set out by the Administrator; Brokers.
-In addition, Reporting Brokers are required to establish internal rules and regulations to ensure compliance with the Code of Conduct.
+2. Oversight of Third Parties Where activities relating to the Benchmark determination process are undertaken by third parties - for example collection of inputs, QBS calculates TORF and oversees third parties responsible for data collection and publication.
+DTTL reviewed the "TORF Code of Conduct" and confirmed that it defines the roles and obligations of the Reporting Brokers and sets publication or where a third party acts as Calculation Agent - the Administrator should maintain appropriate oversight of such third parties.
+The Administrator (and its oversight The three Reporting Brokers (ref.
+"TORF Operational Rules") are responsible for collecting data on derivatives transactions using "uncollateralized overnight call rates" as the out the Reporting Brokers' compliance requirements.
+DTTL also reviewed the "TORF Operational Rules" and confirmed if it defines the roles of the function) should consider adopting policies and procedures that: underlying asset.
+Information vendors are responsible for the publication of TORF calculated by QBS and provided to Subscribers. information vendors. a) Clearly define and substantiate through appropriate written arrangements the roles and obligations of third parties who participate in the Benchmark determination process, as well as the standards the Administrator expects these third parties to comply with; [About a)] QBS has established the "TORF Code of Conduct," which sets out the requirements to be observed by Reporting Brokers with respect to rate reporting.
+In the "TORF Code of Conduct," QBS has clarified the roles and obligations of Reporting Brokers and has entered into an [About a)] DTTL reviewed the information provision agreement and other documents and confirmed that QBS had entered into an information provision agreement with Reporting Brokers, that the agreement defines the roles and obligations of Reporting Brokers, and that the agreement states that Reporting Brokers b) Monitor third parties' compliance with the standards set out by the Administrator; information provision agreement with Reporting Brokers.
+In addition, Reporting Brokers are required to establish internal rules and comply with the Code of Conduct.